-The main achievements of RBOC for 2013-2014 were:
+The main achievements of RBOC for 2013-2014 include the following:

-- Determine whether Water System Improvement Program (WSIP) will be completed on time and on budget, by evaluating five key projects. - Determine impact on delivery costs (defined as soft costs or non-construction costs, including project and program management, planning, engineering, environmental review and permitting and construction management costs) to complete WSIP. - With the assistance of RWBlock, RBOC concludes that WSIP will not be finished on time and within budget as set on September 30, 2012 by SFPUC with completion date of July 26, 2016 and budget of \$4.5856 billion.
-Our conclusion is supported by the WSIP forecast included in the March 22, 2013 Notice of Posting for Consideration of Revisions to the SFPUC with project completion of April 11, 2019 and revised budget of \$4.6305 billion.
+- Conducted hearings and reviews on the progress of the Water System Improvement Program (WSIP), with particular attention to the accuracy of budgeting and scheduling forecasts. - Engaged RW Block consulting firm to assist the RBOC in determining the likelihood that the WSIP will be completed on time and on budget.
+Methodology included extensive document review, interviews and analysis of five key representative WSIP projects.
+RW Block also analyzed the impact on delivery costs (defined as soft costs or non-construction costs, including project and program management, planning, engineering, environmental review and permitting and construction management costs) to complete WSIP.

+RBOC's key findings include the following:

-- RBOC further concludes that the forecast soft costs to complete WSIP at \$909 million have exceeded the current budget of \$864 million, with ratio of soft costs to construction spend forecasted to increase beyond historical levels. - Recommended corrective actions to WSIP - As a consequence of these findings, RBOC recommended corrective actions to WSIP.
-Results are pending evaluation in 2014 and 2015.
-RBOC worked closely with WSIP Directors, Julie Labonte and Dan Wade, to come up with an agreed upon assessment and appropriate next steps. - Identified Lessons Learn from WSIP to be possibly applied to SSIP.
-10 Executive Level Themes have been identified and will be the basis to evaluate and oversee SSIP as that program develops.
+- WSIP will not be finished on time and within budget as set forth on September 30, 2012, by the SFPUC with completion date of July 26, 2016, and budget of \$4.5856 billion.
+The conclusion is supported by the WSIP forecast included in the March 22, 2013, Notice of Posting for Consideration of Revisions to the SFPUC with project completion of April 11, 2019, and revised budget of \$4.6305 billion, which was corroborated by the RW Block report. - The primary reason for the schedule and budget impacts is due to unforeseen site conditions at the Calaveras Dam site, as confirmed by Steve Verigin, Pacific Region Manager (GEI Consulting Engineers and Scientists).
+His conclusion was that the SFPUC followed appropriate best practices and therefore could not have taken additional measures to avoid significant schedule and cost overruns. - RBOC also concluded that the anticipated soft costs to complete WSIP will exceed budgeted soft costs, when compared to historical levels. - RBOC recommended corrective actions to WSIP, as a consequence of these findings.
+Results of these corrective actions will continue to be evaluated in 2014 and 2015.
+RBOC worked closely with WSIP Directors, former director Julie Labonte and current director Dan Wade, to develop an agreed upon assessment and appropriate next steps. - RBOC evaluated WSIP cost containment measures, costs disputed with contractors, operations and management costs, especially as related to Calaveras Dam, to ensure that further budget revisions will not be needed.
+RBOC will continue to do so. - RBOC engaged RW Block to help identify "lessons learned" from WSIP to be applied to SSIP as appropriate.
+RW Block identified ten top-level categories of lessons to help the RBOC and the SSIP evaluate and oversee SSIP as that program develops.